Picture of the Early Universe

 Above: The Cosmic Microwave Background (CMB) sky over Mt.
 Erebus in Antarctica.
 In this fanciful picture, the CMB sky looms behind the prelaunch preparations of BOOMERANG.
 The BOOMERANG images of the early universe have been overlaid onto the sky to indicate what size that the fluctuations would appear if a standard 35mm camera were sensitive to microwave light.
 The color map of the CMB images has been changed here to aesthetically match the rest of the

 picture.
-The CMB images and the prelaunch picture are available separately. [more images]
+The and the are available separately. [more images]